 In a case that could offer relief to thousands of student debtors across the country, Jones Swanson has joined with five other law firms to file a nationwide class action lawsuit against America’s biggest student loan servicer, Navient.

 The suit, Evan Brian Crocker et al. v.
 Navient Solutions, LLC and Navient Credit Finance Corporation, alleges that Navient has “engaged in a massive effort to defraud student debtors” across the country by misrepresenting whether their loans can be “discharged,” or erased, in bankruptcy.

 “Many students hope to rely on Navient for advice about their loans,” said Lynn Swanson, Jones Swanson’s lead attorney on the case.
 “They don’t expect Navient to mislead them, or to conceal information from them.”

-Jones Swanson’s co-counsel in the case are New Orleans-based Fishman Haygood, as well as New York-based Austin Smith, Chicago-based Joshua Kons, and Houston-based law firms Tran Singh, LLP and Ross, Banks, May, Cron and Cavin, P.C.
+Jones Swanson’s co-counsel in the case are New Orleans-based Fishman Haygood, as well as Chicago-based Joshua Kons, and Houston-based law firms Tran Singh, LLP and Ross, Banks, May, Cron and Cavin, P.C.
 On May 11, the firms were appointed interim class counsel and interim lead counsel for absent class members.
-The New York-based firm Boies Schiller Flexner is also co-counsel on behalf of the proposed class in the case.
+The New York-based firm Boies Schiller Flexner LLP is also co-counsel on behalf of the proposed class in the case.

 Click here to see a timeline of key documents pertaining to the Navient class action lawsuit.

 Two sections of the US Bankruptcy Code are at the heart of the case.